 These types of snakes in New Mexico are confined to certain regions, making them generally difficult to locate.

-These snakes often have bodies that range in color from tan-orange or yellow to light olive, with keeled scales and brown spots that form an H shape across their backs.
-They may also have stripes that are black or dark brown.
+They have keeled scales and brown spots that form an H shape across their backs.
+They may also have black or dark brown stripes.

 The Trans-Pecos Rat Snake prefers to live in dens like rocky outcrops, brushy slopes, and desert flats.